-The best way to become a backcountry skier or splitboarder is to take a backcountry touring course.
-This course is open to skiers and snowboarders.
+This 3-Day Ski Touring course is an excellent way to gain the skills you need to become a proficient backcountry skier or splitboarder.
+If you are skilled at skiing or snowboarding off-piste in ski resorts and have been longing to get out of bounds, this course is for you!
 Please note that this course is for proficient downhill skiers/riders who can ski/ride proficiently off-piste, and safely get down black diamond runs in any conditions.

-Overall Difficulty Level: Moderate
+Overall Difficulty Level: ◾◾◽◽◽

 Snow Travel Gear